cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/inspecting-paired-samples-taxa-analysis.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-10-11 at 16.37.16.png" alt=""><figcaption><p>Volcano plot visualizing the taxa changes between groups.
 Each point represents a taxon, plotted according to its log2 fold change (x-axis) and -log10 adjusted p-value (y-axis) derived from the <code>generate_taxa_change_test_pair()</code>function.
 The plot helps to identify taxa with significant differences in abundance across timepoints.
 The horizontal line indicates the threshold for statistical significance (p=0.1).
 Taxa that pass this threshold are considered significantly different between groups.</p></figcaption></figure>

-The comprehensive results allow researchers to identify taxa that have significant alterations in abundance across timepoints, and if these changes are influenced by group affiliations.
-This analysis paves the way for insightful visual representations or more intricate explorations.
+The outcomes enable researchers to recognize taxa that exhibit notable changes in abundance across timepoints, and to determine whether these changes are associated with group affiliations.
+In the following sections, we will demonstrate how to visualize features of interest from the differential abundance analysis, or other specific features, using various methods.

 After the Differential Abundance Analysis, we introduce two other functions: `generate_taxa_indiv_boxplot_long()` and `generate_taxa_boxplot_long()`.
-These functions provide an in-depth visualization analysis for individual taxa.
+These functions provide boxplot visualization analyses for individual taxa.

+Before delving into these functions, it's worth noting the `transform` parameter.
+It's a string indicating the transformation to apply to the axis when plotting.
+The options include:

+* `"identity"`: No transformation (default)
+* `"sqrt"`: Square root transformation
+* `"log"`: Logarithmic transformation.
+Zeros are replaced with half of the minimum non-zero value for each taxon before log transformation.

+Additionally, three other parameters play significant roles in these functions:

+* `features.plot`: This parameter dictates which features (or taxa) should be visualized.
+For instance, after executing a differential abundance analysis, you might want to closely inspect taxa that exhibit significant variations.
+By defining `features.plot` with a list of taxa with a p-value less than a certain threshold from your differential abundance results, you're streamlining the visualization to spotlight these select taxa.
+When `features.plot` is determined, the values for `prev.filter` and `abund.filter` are instantly set to 0, indicating that these won't be applied for further filtering in visualization.
+* `top.k.plot` and `top.k.func`: In many scenarios, especially when navigating through expansive datasets, you may want to focus on a select subset of taxa that stand out either due to their sheer abundance or because they manifest a pronounced variability. `top.k.plot` lets you cap the maximum number of taxa to visualize.
+For instance, if you set it to 10, only the top 10 taxa, as determined by the criteria detailed in `top.k.func`, will be visualized.
+    * `top.k.func` assists in determining the criteria for this selection, offering two choices:
+      * `"mean"`: Highlights taxa with the highest average abundances spread across samples.
+      * `"sd"`: Focuses on taxa that exhibit the most pronounced variability (standard deviation) across samples.
+This proves particularly insightful when you're keen on understanding taxa that display marked differences across different conditions or over distinct time frames.

 First, we look at `generate_taxa_indiv_boxplot_long()`: